dart-lang/language/working/1426-extension-types/feature-specification.md

 argument.
 A getter `E.class get box` is implicitly induced in _E_, and it returns an object that wraps `this`.

+`E.class` also implicitly induces a getter `E get unbox` which returns the value of the final field mentioned above.

+*In the case where the extension type is protected, the `unbox` getter cannot be written in Dart (because a cast to `E` is then a compile-time error), so `unbox` must be a language feature in this case.
+For convenience, it is induced implicitly for all extension types.*

-In the case where it would be a compile-time error to declare such a member named `box`, the member is not induced.
+In the case where it would be a compile-time error to declare such a member named `box` or `unbox`, said member is not induced.

-*The latter rule helps avoiding conflicts in situations where `box` is a non-hidden instance member, and it allows developers to write their own declaration of `box` if needed.*
+*The latter rule helps avoiding conflicts in situations where `box` or `unbox` is a non-hidden instance member, and it allows developers to write their own implementations if needed.*

 ## Dynamic Semantics